April 24, 2020

 Memorable is Mitchum's chemistry opposite Russell, his kind of woman.
 He always earns his salary but glides through this film to ensure his house payment is on time.
 His trademark walking, as if his knees bend fore and aft, skims across floors with a manikin's upper body.
 He plays a laid-back drifter avoiding authorities in America.
 Russell is the only detail that he and Dexter have in common.

-Painted into a familiar white strapless performance gown, Russell could never be called diminutive at 5’ 7” plus heels.
-Once again, a fabulous necklace fills the vacant trapezoid below her neck.
+Painted into a familiar white strapless dress, Russell could never be called diminutive at 5’ 7” plus heels.
+Once again, a fabulous necklace fills the vast trapezoid below her neck.
 Despite a limited vocal and acting range, Russell was blessed with a fine alto voice.
 Though she appears to be belting out some notes, there is not an equal amount of sound coming out.
 The curse of early lip-syncing.
 Also limited is her vocal dynamic, never rising past mezzo-forte for these easy-going numbers.
 True enough, she was popular just standing still.
 Russell’s role is not precisely defined, yet she is good enough to pickpocket Mitchum’s wallet in the early going without him immediately noticing.
 The script subjects both to clichéd misunderstandings, making waves even in port.

 Note: The three leads all have a turn at potentially funny quips.
 Rarely do they work all that well.
 However, there are a couple of noteworthy instances best suited for Mitchum.
 He asks Bendix what the “C” in his middle name stands for.
-He quietly replies, “Cicero.
+He sheepishly replies, “Cicero.
 But keep it under your hat.”
 Understanding the obvious, Mitchum says matter-of-factly upon leaving the room, “What else would I do with it?”
 Mitchum is given another zinger after he delivers Dexter to the authorities in international waters.
 Drenched from going overboard, Mitchum climbs aboard where Russell awaits.
-They start to embrace but she cautions him, “You’re all wet!” to which he replies, “You better start getting used to me fresh out of the shower.”
+They start to embrace, but she cautions him, “You’re all wet!” to which he replies, “You had better start getting used to me fresh out of the shower.”
 Their future is anchored with a kiss.

 April 3, 2020